Bolmstead/Task-Manager-Backend/README.md

 # API for the TaxRise Client and Task Managment Application

-A User Interface that enables Administrators to assign tasks to Clients and for Clients to complete and update these Tasks.
+The API that enables Administrators to assign tasks to Clients and for Clients to complete and update these Tasks.

 # Table of Contents